mcgnly/DeveloperDocumentation/Welcome/Platform.md

 1. The Master Module delivers the data to the Device Integration Layer.
 The latter is essentially a Redis Cluster based PubSub server.
 The data is delivered over secure MQTT (MQTT/TLS).

 1. The data is distributed throughout the different cluster nodes and is either pushed to available subscribers or maintained in the cluster.

-1. The relayr Routing Component, which  subscribes to the specific device channel during the onBoarding process receives the data from the Device Integration Layer and encrypts it before sending it further.
+1. The relayr Routing Component, which subscribes to the specific device channel during the onBoarding process, receives the data from the Device Integration Layer and encrypts it before sending it further.

 1. The encrypted data is then delivered over WSS (Secure Web Sockets) to PubNub - an external service which serves as a distributor only.
-PubNub delivers the data received to the application subscribed to the specific device channel; a subscription which is also performed during the onBoarding process.
+PubNub pushes the data received to the application subscribed to the specific device channel;

 Now that we've raised your curiosity about the relayr platform, check out our [Android SDK](https://developer.relayr.io/documents/Android/Reference) and [iOS framework](https://developer.relayr.io/documents/iOS/Reference) to learn how to make it work for you!